 We pride ourselves on working closely with our partnership schools, and our team of mentors has the well-being and progression of our students at the heart of their work.

 We work closely with a local primary school to address issues of transition from KS2-3, and spend time in a local school for pupils with SEND to more fully explore inclusivity in educational provision.
 We have a close partnership with Berkshire Maestros, Sing for Pleasure and the British Kodaly Association and work collaboratively to deliver singing, composition and performance workshops.

 At the heart of our approach is that music teachers must be musicians as well as teachers.
 They must teach in a way that allows their pupils to develop their own musical understanding and use music as the target language for all that goes on in the music classroom.

-Your tutors are a diverse and incredibly experienced community of academics.
 You will be taught by experts in the field of music in education, and together you will examine a range of pedagogical approaches to music teaching.

 You will learn in our purpose-built music and music technology studios with extensive resources of music, instruments and equipment.

 Teaching is through lectures, practical seminars and workshops, where interactive and discussion-based techniques will encourage you to engage, reflect and challenge.